skibblenybbles/jquery-platinum/README.md

 analytics requirements on sites with multiple GA trackers.

 The functions provided by this script each return an opaque object that implements the GA methods.
-Rather than using GA's obscure `_gaq.push(['_trackPageview', '/some-url/'])` syntax, you can write a more natural `$pt.analytics.trackPageview('/some-url/')` instead.
+Rather than using GA's obscure `_gaq.push(['_trackPageview', '/some-url/'])` syntax, you can write the more natural syntax `$pt.analytics.trackPageview('/some-url/')` instead.

-You can also chain GA methods together, because each function in the `$pt.analytics` returns the opaque analytics object.
+Each function in `$pt.analytics` returns the opaque analytics object, so you can chain GA methods together.
 Fore example, you can write a chain of commands like:

 ```javascript
 $pt.analytics